oliv-j/homebridge-shelly-rgbw2/README.md

 - Ensure your network is stable (Wi‑Fi dropouts can show up as state drift).

 ## Contributing
-See `CONTRIBUTING.md` for the development workflow (lint → build → test) and guidelines.
+See `.github/CONTRIBUTING.md` for the development workflow (lint → build → test), release checklist, and guidelines.
+Release history: see `CHANGELOG.md`.

 ## License
 GPL-3.0-only.
 See `LICENSE` for details.